Bill Watch List / 2025 Session

 Abortion Related Bills:

-- AB67 – Introduced – Allows the Attorney General to sue any person or entity for planning to violate or violating the Reproductive Privacy Act, which prohibits a person from being subject to civil or criminal liability, or otherwise deprived of their rights, based on their actions or omissions with respect to their pregnancy or actual, potential, or alleged pregnancy outcome or based solely on their actions to aid or assist a woman or pregnant person who is exercising their reproductive rights as specified in the act.
+• AB67 Re-referred to Com. on P. & C.P. – Allows the Attorney General to sue any person or entity for planning to violate or violating the Reproductive Privacy Act, which prohibits a person from being subject to civil or criminal liability, or otherwise deprived of their rights, based on their actions or omissions with respect to their pregnancy or actual, potential, or alleged pregnancy outcome or based solely on their actions to aid or assist a woman or pregnant person who is exercising their reproductive rights as specified in the act.

-- AB551 – Awaiting Assembly Committee Hearings – Provides funding from public and private sources for expanding access to abortion services in hospital emergency rooms.
+• AB551 Placed on Assembly Appropriations Committee Suspense File – Provides funding from public and private sources for expanding access to abortion services in hospital emergency rooms.

 Assisted Suicide Related Bills: